top 0

 Uma Nota

 Inspired by São Paolo’s Japanese neighbourhood, Liberdade, Uma Nota serves Nipo-Brasileiro cuisine, a unique fusion of Japanese and Latin American flavours.
-Expect coxinhas de frango ($80), a conical finger food eaten everywhere in Brazil, skewers dusted with togarashi made from Brazilian peppers, and Japanese-style ceviche (starting from $100) from the à la carte menu, as well as occasional limited menus like the one-off umakase set.
+Expect coxinhas de frango, a conical finger food eaten everywhere in Brazil, skewers dusted with togarashi made from Brazilian peppers, and Japanese-style ceviche from the à la carte menu, as well as occasional limited menus.

 Uma Nota, 38 Peel Street, Soho, Central | (+852) 2889 7576